 The transportation loan is designed to cover transportation costs for immigrants and their families when travelling from their home country to Canada.
 Expenses covered under this loan include the following:

-- Cost of accommodation and food prior to departure
+- Cost of accommodation and food before departure

 - Cost of travel to Canada